DOD Supply Base Resilience and Diversification Program

 We want to turn your idea into reality.

 It has been shown that once a company has a prototype, the chance for additional funding increases dramatically.
-This may happen commercially through investors or state funding, or within the U.S. Department of Defense through small business grants.
+This may happen commercially through investors' state funding, or within the U.S. Department of Defense through small business grants.

 By participating in this program, your product will receive the funding and technical support to increase its Technology Readiness Level.